nwoeanhinnogaehr/412-W19-G5-public/Competition_2_Report.md

 Dependencies: `numpy`, `rospy`, `smach`, `smach_ros`, `cv2`, `cv_bridge`, `tf.transformations`, `imutils`,
 `subprocess`

-Installation Instructions: Download the packages `comp2` from this github repo and place them in your workspace.
+Installation Instructions: Download the package `comp2` from this github repo and place them in your workspace.

 ### Execution